 It is up to you and you only to get the proper identification and confirmation of edibility.

-Further, recent research suggests that some wild mushrooms with a history of collection and consumption in Europe – such as Tricholoma terreum – may contain previously undetected toxic constituents that may bioaccumulate over time or have poisonous effects after repeated consumption.
+Further, recent research suggests that some wild mushrooms with a history of collection and consumption in Europe – such as Tricholoma terreum – may contain previously undetected toxic constituents or other types of toxins that may bioaccumulate over time or have poisonous effects after repeated consumption.

 A general rule of thumb is that unless a collector is 110% certain of the identification of a mushroom they should not even consider consuming it.